gbv/beaconspec/mappings.md

 ### Mapping links to RDF

-Links with URI source and target identifiers can be mapped to at least one RDF triple with:
+Links with syntactically valid URIs as source and target identifiers can be mapped to at least one RDF triple with:

 * the source identifier used as subject IRI,
 * the relation type used as predicate,